-But are the examples that Dawkins cites of poor design accurate?
+But, are the examples of poor design that Dawkins cites accurate?
 Again we come back to the example of the eye.
 The vertebrate eye according to Dawkins and many others in the field of biology is poorly designed.
-Cephalopod eyes are wired properly, with the photo-receptors pointing outwards, but vertebrate eyes are wired backwards with the photo-receptors pointing away from the light source facing the back of the retina.
+Cephalopod eyes are wired properly, with the photo-receptors pointing outwards, but vertebrate eyes are wired backward with the photo-receptors pointing away from the light source facing the back of the retina.
 The reasoning goes that this is an accident of evolution and that no engineer in their right mind would design an eye that way.
-(The Blind Watchmaker pg.132) This idea stuck until the weight of evidence eventually forced all but the most die-hard flawed design proponents to acknowledge that not only is the “backwards” wiring not a bad design, it is optimal.
+(The Blind Watchmaker pg.132) This idea stuck until the weight of evidence eventually forced all but the most die-hard flawed design proponents to acknowledge that not only is the “backward” wiring not a bad design, it is optimal.

 There are actually at least three reasons why this is true.
-First there is the choroid layer.
-This part of the eye is the highly vascularized area immediately adjacent to the presumed backwards facing rods and cone photo-receptors.
-It provides the photo-receptors with much needed oxygen and nutrients.
-This is especially important for the cone cells that we need for color vision as they as they require more energy than almost any other cells in our bodies.
+First, there is the choroid layer.
+This part of the eye is the highly vascularized area immediately adjacent to the presumed backward-facing rods and cone photoreceptors.
+It provides the photo-receptors with much-needed oxygen and nutrients.
+This is especially important for the cone cells that we need for color vision as they require more energy than almost any other cells in our bodies.
 In addition to this, there are many “waste” products associated with vision that need to be recycled and this again requires access that the choroid layer provides.
-A final reason for the choroid layer being next to the photo-receptors is that the chemical processes involved in sight generates heat and in order for the eyes not to overheat the vascular system is required for cooling.
+A final reason for the choroid layer being next to the photoreceptors is that the chemical processes involved in sight generate heat and in order for the eyes not to overheat the vascular system is required for cooling.

-The second reason for the inverted design (note: I am not using the term "backwards”!) is that there are photo receptors in some of the “wiring” cells that are involved in pupil dilation.
-The benefit of having these before the rods and cones helps determine the amount of light reaching the primary photosensitive cells.
+The second reason for the inverted design (note: I am not using the term "backward”!) is that there are photoreceptors in some of the “wiring” cells that are involved in pupil dilation.
+The benefit of having these before the rods and cones help determine the amount of light reaching the primary photosensitive cells.
 Third, the wiring cells are just the right height and width to act as light filters receiving the light that comes into the retina.
-As a result they focus the red and green wavelengths of light onto to the cones where color is detected while allowing the blue light to disperse onto the rods thereby vastly improving our color vision .
-Needless to say these discoveries were made in spite of the prevailing attitude that the vertebrate eyes were wired backwards.
+As a result, they focus the red and green wavelengths of light onto to the cones where color is detected while allowing the blue light to disperse onto the rods thereby vastly improving our color vision.
+Needless to say, these discoveries were made in spite of the prevailing attitude that the vertebrate eyes were wired backward.

 The other example that Dawkins cites of poor design is the DNA itself.
 He makes reference to this in The Blind Watchmaker but in a more recent book he elaborates: